publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch16B/schI/m__us_usc_t15_s788.md

         (1) identify, by name, the organization which promulgated such standards; and

-        (2) state whether or not, in the judgment of the Administrator, such organization complied with the requirements of subsection (b) of this section in the promulgation of such standards.
+        (2) state whether or not, in the judgment of the Administrator, such organization complied with the requirements of subsection (b) in the promulgation of such standards.

     (b) __Promulgation of commercial standards__